kisangkay/Milestone2_Group62/Software Design Document.md

 **1. Search by Food Name:** In order to obtain comprehensive nutritional data fast, Sarah needs to be able to search for items by name.

-**2. See Nutritional Breakdown:** She would want to quickly view a visual breakdown of the main macronutrients—fats, proteins, and carbohydrates—as well as other important nutrients, such as minerals and vitamins.
+**2. See Nutritional Breakdown:** She would want to quickly view a visual breakdown of the main macronutrients: fats, proteins, and carbohydrates as well as other important nutrients, such as minerals and vitamins.

 **3. Filter by Nutrition Ranges:** To make better dietary decisions, Sarah would want to filter items based on particular nutritional values (such as low-fat, high-protein meals).